 Education, English

-The usage of social media by employees should be regulated because it can reduce an organization’s productivity, increase the level of gossip and create conflicts at place workplace, reduces interpersonal relationships in a workplace and, therefore, it is likely to affect employees performance.
+The usage of social media by employees should be regulated because it can reduce an organization’s productivity, increase the level of gossip, create conflicts at the workplace, and reduce interpersonal relationships in the workplace; therefore, it is likely to affect employees’ performance.

 Adzovie, D. E., Isaac, E. N., & Janet, A. K. (2017).
 Influence of Facebook usage on employee

-The article discusses the influence of facebook usage on employee’s productivity.
-It highlighted that the rise of social media how organizations utilize social media to build employees in order to improve performance.
-It illustrated that social media has provided platform for engagement where employees can positively utilize to improve productivity.
-It suggests that social media usage at workplace should be regulated or control for it not to interfere with employee’s performance.
-It went further to illustrate that without control, it can reduce employee’s engagement which is likely to affect general organization’s performance.
-The authors are assistant professors of Journalism and Mass communications at the University of Cape and have written several academic journals on social media usage and its effect to marketing.
-However, the article is relevant to the thesis and the research since it provides detailed information on how social media affect employee’s performance, which is a major point for this research.
+The article discusses the influence of Facebook usage on employee productivity.
+It highlighted the rise of social media and how organizations utilize social media to build employees in order to improve performance.
+It illustrated that social media has provided a platform for engagement that employees can positively utilize to improve productivity.
+It suggests that social media usage in the workplace should be regulated or controlled so that it does not interfere with employee performance.
+It went further to illustrate that without control, it can reduce employee engagement, which is likely to affect the general organization’s performance.
+The authors are assistant professors of Journalism and Mass communications at the University of Cape and have written several academic journals on social media usage and its effect on marketing.
+However, the article is relevant to the thesis and the research since it provides detailed information on how social media affects employee performance, which is a major point for this research.

 Aguenza, B. B., Amer, H. A.-K., & Ahmad, P. M. (2012).
 Social Media and Productivity in the